Receiving an Inheritance in Canada: A Comprehensive Guide

 The executor (or estate trustee) has the crucial job of carrying out the terms of the will and settling the estate.
 Their duties include:

-- Locating and submitting the will to probate court for validation
+• Locating and submitting the will to the probate court for validation

-- This entire estate settlement process usually takes many months or even years, depending on assets, debts, and the estate’s complexity.
+• This entire estate settlement process typically takes several months or even years, depending on the assets, debts, and the estate’s complexity.

 Probate Court Validates the Will

-- The executor must apply for probate – the court process that reviews and formally approves the will.
+The executor must apply for probate – the court process that formally approves the will and gives the executor the authority to act.

 Mandatory Waiting Periods Must Pass

-- After probate is granted, most provinces require a waiting period before the executor can distribute inheritances.
+After probate is granted, most provinces require a waiting period before the executor can distribute assets.
+This allows time for legal challenges or creditor claims.
+For instance, British Columbia requires a 210-day waiting period unless all beneficiaries consent to an earlier distribution.

 Finally, Receiving Your Inheritance